BU-IE-582/fall20-kaanblgn/index.md

-# Welcome to Kaan Bilgin
+# Welcome to Kaan Bilgin Progress Journal

 This is my Progress Journal Website created for IE 582 course at Bogazici University.